-Saving money at the grocery store does not always mean using coupons.
+Reducing your grocery bill does not always mean using insert coupons or even printable coupons.
 There are some products that rarely or never have coupons making it near impossible to get these items for super cheap or free.
 There are several ways you can work deals however to help pay for such items – using Catalinas for example to pay for meat but that is a post for another day.

 Today we are going to talk about ways to save by not even buying certain products.
 Most of these products are for pure convenience which of course you pay extra for.
 Some of them you may be able to score a great deal on from time to time but if you can’t, avoid buying these items.
 Being on a tight budget and wasting money on convenience foods just doesn’t make sense.
 Use that money to spend on things that are more important, like meats and veggies.

 Here is my list of what you should not buy at the grocery store:

 Fresh Herbs are just so easy to grow.
 Even if you don’t have a yard to plant an herb garden, a small corner of your kitchen is all you need to plant herbs that are used often by your family.
 Be sure to take a look at how you can grow your herbs indoors.

 If you are on a tight budget, the last thing you want to waste your money on is high priced fruits and vegetables.
 Buying produce in season is a huge money saver.
 For instance, corn, eggplant and peppers are just a few of the produce items that are in season in August.
 Buying extra and freeze them so you can use them during the off season.
 Or, if you don’t have room in your freezer to store extra produce items, then simply prepare your meals based on the produce in season.
 If you are not familiar with the sales cycles for produce be sure to check our this handy guide to Grocery Sales Cycles

 3. Canned Beans